Should I change my Microsoft Windows page file size?

 Should I disable the page file so it can be defragged?

 Many people recommend disabling the page file so that it can be defragged.
-While it is true that Windows Defrag will not defrag any file in use, there are Defrag utilities capable of defragging this section of the hard drive without needing to disable the page file.
+While it is true that Windows Defrag will not defrag any file in use, there are Defrag utilities capable of performing this task.
 For earlier versions of Windows (Windows XP, NT 4.0, 2000, and Server 2003) we recommend PageDefrag, which defrags locked files including the page file as the computer boots into Windows.
 Later versions of Windows no longer support this utility.

 I read the page file size should be 1.5x or 2x the amount of memory installed

 There are hundreds of online sites and optimization pages that claim the page file size should be 1.5x, 2x, or something similar to the amount of memory installed on your computer.
 However, this does not take into consideration other important factors and system settings unique to your computer.
 Again, let Windows choose what to use instead of relying on some arbitrary formula that worked on a different computer.

 Ok, but should I put the page file on another partition or drive?

 On a different partition

-No. Storing the page file on a different partition of the same drive as Windows increases the hard drive seek times and will reduce system performance.
+No. Storing the page file on a different partition of the same drive as Windows increases the hard drive seek times and reduces system performance.

 On a different drive

-Configuring your page file to be located on a different drive or partition may deliver a slight increase in performance.
-If you plan on putting the page file on a separate drive, create a partition large enough for the page file on that drive and only keep the page file in that partition.
+Configuring your page file to be located o n a different drive or partition may deliver a slight increase in performance.
+If you plan on putting the page file on a separate drive, create a partition large enough for it and only keep the page file in that partition.
 For almost every Windows user, we still recommend letting Windows manage the page file on the primary drive.